A Healthy Start for Eyes of All Ages

 If your child is nervous about their eye exam, Dr. Abrams can help put them at ease.
 As the father of 2 young children, he has a relaxing and warm approach that helps little ones feel more comfortable.

-Dr. Abrams is proud of his work with infants and children.
+Dr. Abrams is a trusted eye doctor in Woodbridge who is proud of his work with infants and children.
 He believes it is important to detect any vision problems before they impede a child’s progress at school.
 So please book an appointment to give your child’s eyes a healthy start.

 Infants should have their first eye exam between the ages of 6 and 9 months and then again between 2 and 5 years.
 School-aged children between 6 and 19 should undergo annual eye exams—good vision is key to academic success.